-Our history with CAR-T cell therapy dates back to the late 1990s and builds on Stephen J. Forman, M.D.’s pioneering work in bone marrow transplantation (BMT).
-The City of Hope BMT program began in 1976 and has since grown into one of the largest, most successful programs of its kind in the world.
-To date, more than 14,000 bone marrow transplants have been performed at City of Hope, with survival rates exceeding expectations for 12 consecutive years.
+Our history with CAR T cell therapy dates back to the late 1990s and builds on Stephen J. Forman, M.D.’s pioneering work in bone marrow transplantation (BMT).
+The City of Hope BMT program began in 1976 and has since grown into one of the largest, most successful programs of its kind in the nation.
+To date, more than 14,000 bone marrow transplants have been performed at City of Hope, with survival rates exceeding expectations for 13 consecutive years.

 How CAR T cell therapy works, as explained by Saul Priceman, Ph.D.

 City of Hope, with its clinical care, research and production facilities all on one campus, is uniquely positioned to lead this work.
 Few institutions are capable of harnessing the same comprehensive “bench to bedside” resources necessary for the discovery, translational research, clinical development, manufacturing, quality assurance and delivery of leading-edge treatments for our patients.
 City of Hope has the ability to harvest, reprogram, multiply and deliver T cells all on the same campus.